Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

-It seems reasonable that a supermarkets sales follow a daily cycle - many customers shop on the weekend, for example.
+We have a few options when it comes to choosing post-resampling granularity.
+We can manipulate our dataset to show daily, weekly, monthly or even quarterly data.
+However, it seems reasonable that a supermarkets sales follow a daily cycle - many customers shop on the weekend, for example.
-Alternatively we can also create a slice of the data that displays weekly or monthly data.

-Initially I wanted to have a weekly view.
-However, the Date values are irregular and this is problematic; in many cases, a given week has only one data point, while other weeks have 0 data points and others still have multiple data points.
-Downsampling to weekly data in this case gives us NaNs for many weeks.

 As a result, I will upsample to Daily data and interpolate views between existing data points using a quadratic function.

+I chose a quadratic function instead of a linear one because it looks more natural visually.
-If our model's performance is poor on this view, we can always try a monthly framing of the problem.
+In any case, if our model's performance is poor on this view, we can always try a linear interpolation or even a weekly/monthly framing of the problem.

 ```python